wikiknights/cs-materials/src/intro-to-c/operators/operators-intro.md

 	- If it is at the front of an operand, it applies a pre-decrement.
 	- If it is at the end of an operand, it applies a post-decrement.

+A note on pre- and post- operations: a pre-increment or pre-decrement will update the operand's value *before* using the value in an expression.
+A post-increment or post-decrement will update the operand's value *after* using the current value in an expression.

 Let's look at a coding example!

 ```c